wavded/www/content/post/htdp-data.md

 ## 3\.
 Examples

-Examples provide more explanation of type if it would be helpful.
+Examples provide more explanation of a data definition, if it would be helpful.
 Depending on whether type is self-defining.
 For an enumeration like `TrafficLight`, all the possible examples are already encapsulated in the type comment so examples are not necessary.
 In the same way, a simple atomic type like `Natural` documents its cases.

 However, `Coordinate` can be clarified with examples: